1B.1 Equal Opportunity and Nondiscrimination in Employment and Education

 Purpose

 Riverland Community College is committed to providing an environment of nondiscrimination in employment and education.
 Harassment and discrimination have no place in a learning or work environment.
-In order to provide equal opportunities for all students and employees, the college adopts Minnesota State Board Policy 1B.1 Equal Opportunity and Nondiscrimination in Employment and Education in full as its Nondiscrimination in Employment and Education Policy and Procedure.
+In order to provide equal opportunities for all students and employees, the college adopts Minnesota State Board Policy 1B.1 Equal Opportunity and Nondiscrimination in Employment and Education (PDF Document) in full as its Nondiscrimination in Employment and Education Policy and Procedure.

 Applicability